Bioenergetics – Online MCQs Test – Biology 9th

 Online MCQs Test of Chapter 7 (Bioenergetics) Biology Class 9th Science Group – Sindh Board.
 According to New Examination Pattern / Syllabus of Sindh Board

-3. Glucose and oxygen are the end products of:
+3. CO2 and H2O are the reactants of:

-9. In a process of cellular respiration 180 ATP molecules are produced, how many moles of glucose consume during this process?
+5. In an oxidation process 14135KJ energy is release, how many moles of glucose consume during this process?

 (i) Light reaction